natancabral/shell-script-to-install-multiple-packages/README.md

-# Ubuntu Bash Script
+# Shell Script to Install Multiple Packages
-Easy to use Bash Script to Install components stack on Ubuntu.
+Easy to use Bash Script to Install components stack on Debian distro / Ubuntu / Mint.
-## How to Install on Ubuntu.
+## How to Install on
+####  Debian distro / Ubuntu / Mint
 Root permission, but no necessery:

 ```